openfaas/openfaas-cloud/docs/README.md

 ## OpenFaaS Cloud installation guide

-Installing OpenFaaS Cloud requires some initial setup with GitHub or GitLab and a working installation of OpenFaaS.
+Installing OpenFaaS Cloud (aka OFC) requires some initial setup with GitHub or GitLab and a working installation of OpenFaaS (aka OF).
 If you'd like help please see below for how to join the Slack workspace.

 ### Pre-reqs